-The structure of the transaction is shown below (Figure 1).
-The Issuer, VCL Multi-Compartment, acting for and on behalf of its Compartment VCL 23, is a special purpose vehicle (SPV) incorporated under the laws of Luxembourg.
-The company is registered with the Luxembourg Trade and Companies Register and has explicitly stated in its Articles of Incorporation to be governed by the Luxembourg Securitisation Law.
+The Issuer, VCL Multi-Compartment, acting for and on behalf of its Compartment VCL 24, is a special purpose vehicle (SPV) incorporated under the laws of Luxembourg.
+The company is registered with the Luxembourg Trade and Companies Register and has explicitly stated in its articles of incorporation to be governed by the Luxembourg securitisation law.
 The Issuer is a securitisation company with the sole purpose of entering into securitisation transactions through separate compartments.
 Risks related to the Issuer are limited, the compartment structure being ring-fenced and with limited recourse to other creditors of the Issuer and including non-petition provisions.
 We regard the structure of the Issuer as being bankruptcy-remote.
 CRA conducted its rating assuming no adverse future change in Luxembourg securitisation law.